- The full resort name is Aulani, a Disney Resort & Spa, Ko Olina, Hawai‘i.

 - Laniwai, a Disney Spa, features 15 treatment rooms, including a family treatment room, as well as a hydrotherapy garden, full-service salon and fitness center in 23,000 square feet of indoor and outdoor space.
 Painted Sky, a space at the spa just for teens, features a mixology station and a special menu of treatments.

-- Aulani offers wedding planning through the Disney Fairy Tale Weddings program.
+- The resort offers wedding planning through the Disney Fairy Tale Weddings program.

-- Aulani is the 11th Disney Vacation Club resort.
+- Aulani Resort is the 11th Disney Vacation Club resort.

 - KA WA‘A, a luau at Aulani, a Disney Resort & Spa is an exhilarating dining and entertainment experience at the Hālāwai Lawn.
 Guests feast on a sumptuous, local island buffet, and enjoy lively music and traditional Hawaiian dance.
 The show’s story is inspired by the sacred canoe that brought the ancestors of Native Hawaiians to Hawaii.